The TBS protecting group protects alcohols in organic synthesis. TBS is deprotected with fluoride anions (e.g., TBAF) or strong acids.

 As a common theme for protecting groups: Remember that amines are more nucleophilicity than alcohols, so you can selectively protect them in many cases.

-Reaction mechanism of Boc deprotection with acid (TFA)
+Boc deprotection mechanism with acid

 Acids like TFA, HCl… can deprotect Boc groups.
 Protonation of the oxygen triggers fragmentation into a stabilized tertiary cation (inductive effect).
 It later deprotonates to form gaseous isobutene.
+The fragmented carbamate can decarboxylate, releasing CO2(here you have a parallel of Boc anhydride introduction and its removal) and giving the free amine.

 Given the high steric hindrance of the carbamate, the Boc group is not base-labile like methyl esters, for instance.